 Choose what should be displayed on the map

 Business and employers

-The county has a long tradition of entrepreneurship, and business is characterised by engineering industry, small companies and agriculture and forestry.
-The largest employers in the county are Kalmar county council, with almost 6,000 employees, followed by the larger municipalities in the county.
-The large private employer is Scania SV AB.
-In comparison with the rest of the country, the population has a low proportion of people with completed further education.
+There is a long tradition of entrepreneurship in the county, and the business community is characterised by engineering industry, small enterprises, and farming and forestry.
+The biggest employer is Region Kalmar with almost 6,000 employees, followed by the county's larger municipalities.
+The biggest private employer is Scania SV AB.
+Compared with the rest of the country, only a small share of the population has post-upper secondary education.